chiefenne/JETI_EX_BUS/README.md

 ## Data from logic level analyzer

 The data recorded show a duration of approximately **3.8ms** for the channel data and the telemetry request (see figure below).
+Click on the image to see a larger version.

 <kbd> <!-- make a frame around the image -->
 <img src="docs/images/EX_Bus_logic_analyzer_01.png" width="900" />